MarkEhr/tide-api/README.md

 ### Login

-There's a default login implementation based on making a login request, saving the received token (if it's not saved as a cookie already), and persisting it to the local storage.
+There's a default login implementation based on making a login request, saving the received token (if it's not saved as a cookie already), and persisting it to the local storage (or session storage if `useSessionStorage` is set).
 To attempt a login just call the `login()` method of an api object, like:

 ```